Education and Community Outreach Team

 Community Canine Programs Coordinator

-Ana Mendoza is a devoted animal lover with a profound passion for canine education and behavior.
-With a childhood dream of becoming a marine biologist fueled by her enthusiasm for killer whale activism, Ana's path took an unexpected turn into the world of dog training.
+Ana Mendoza is a dedicated animal lover with a profound passion for canine education and behavior.
+From harboring a childhood dream of becoming a marine biologist driven by killer whale activism, Ana's journey took an unexpected turn into the world of dog training.

 Having spent three years specializing in basic obedience and canine behavior, Ana has found her stride as a Canine Good Citizen (CGC) Evaluator.
-Her dedication to positive training techniques and her pursuit of the Certified Professional Dog Trainer - Knowledge Assessed (CCPDT-KA) certification exemplify her commitment to humane and effective training.
+Her commitment to positive training techniques and her recent achievement of the Certified Professional Dog Trainer - Knowledge Assessed (CPDT-KA) certification showcase her dedication to humane and effective training practices.

-Ana's journey into training was inspired by her own dog's transformation from reactivity to confidence through consistent training.
-This experience ignited her mission to help others experience the same positive changes with their canine companions.
+Ana's venture into dog training was sparked by her own dog's transformation from reactivity to confidence through consistent training.
+This transformative experience ignited her mission to assist others in achieving positive changes with their canine companions.